IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 }
 ```

-and then click on 'Try it now' and then note the id of the import as you will need it for the next step (it will look something like - d0b30d96-3714-443e-99a5-2f282b1f1b0).
-As before, you now need to upload the file.
+Click on 'Try it now' and note the ID of the import as you will need it for the next step (look for a UUID like `d0b30d96-3714-443e-99a5-2f282b1f1b0` in the Location response header).
+As before, the RF2 file needs to be uploaded next.
 This can be done through Swagger using the /imports/{importId}/archive endpoint, or via curl.
 In both cases, specify the ID recovered in the previous step:

 ```bash
 curl -X POST --header 'Content-Type: multipart/form-data' --header 'Accept: application/json' -F file=@SnomedCT_SpanishRelease-es_Production_20190430T120000Z.zip 'http://localhost:8080/imports/<import id>/archive'